 - Change the ”VPN Tunnel type” to “WireGuard”

 - Select one of the available servers on the ”VPN Server Hostname/IP”

 - Enter your ”VPN Username” and ”VPN Password”

 - Click on “Generate Config”

-The last step is to copy the “Config Output” contents to the “wg0.yaml” file.
+The last step is to copy the “Config Output” contents to the “wg0.conf” file.